 With lots of new changes, routines and people, your child may feel anxious and overwhelmed, however, there are a number of strategies to ensure a successful transition before you even set foot on campus.

 It is important to start talking about the change that is about to happen well in advance.
 Explain to your child about all the different things they will be learning and doing at school or share stories about your school experiences.

-Once you have decided what school to enroll your child, drive past the new school so they become familiar with the environment and the trip to school.
+Once you have decided what school to enrol your child in, drive past the new school so they become familiar with the environment and the trip to school.
 You can also prepare by trying on the school uniform, go shopping for a lunch box, water bottle and backpack and you can even do little ‘lessons’ in the comfort of your home.

 Taking your child on a tour of the school will show them where they will be learning and playing.
 It will also be an opportunity to see the classroom, find out where the toilets are located, and discover the playground.

 During this time, introduce the teacher to your child.
 It is also a good idea to give the teacher an information sheet on your child - including their likes and dislikes, what triggers tantrums and meltdowns, dealing with these episodes and any other useful information.

 Creating a transition plan

 You can help your child transition more smoothly into their new school environment by creating a transition plan.
 This plan helps your child feel more comfortable in the schooling environment through a staged process, including planned visits and discussions.

 Meet with your child’s health professional and the teachers to discuss your child’s needs at present and going forward.

 Use a calendar or diary to mark dates e.g. school orientation, start date.